 a.
 The following listed capitalized terms and expressions shall have the meanings and the interpretations given below unless expressly mentioned otherwise:

-Authority: the International Humanitarian City Authority governed by the Law No.1 of 2012.
+Authority: the International Humanitarian City Authority governed by the Law No. (1) of 2012 as amended.

 Application: the formal request submitted to the Authority on the template provided by the Authority.

 Applicant: the party submitting the Application.